Do-It-Yourself Appliance Repair Help

 Maytag SE1000 Dryer Flashing Error Code 6E

 The 6E error code on this dryer part of this pretty decent stacked laundry unit means there’s a temperature control problem.
 Le Manuél identifies three suspects: thermistor, wire harness, and control board.
 Now, if you were to put on the blinders and go by only what Le Manuél says, you may miss something else altogether that’s causing the problem.
 A clever DIYer posted the results of his struggles with this very problem.
 I’m posting his report here for your edumucation not so much for what he found, but to illustrate the process of troubleshooting and problem-solving needed to fix anything, whether it’s a broken dryer or a broken economy.
 The mental skills are the same: you need to be willing the see the problem as it really is so that you can apply the correct remedy.
 In other words, the first step to problem solution is problem identification.
-And not all problems have cookbooks solutions.
+And not all problems have cookbook solutions.
 The single best tool you have in appliance repair– or in any other problem you’re grappling with– is that oil-based computer betwixt your ears.

 I thought the following may be of interest to anyone tussling with the Maytag SE1000 stacked dryer-washer unit.
 I have been experiencing an intermittent problem of the unit dying with the cryptic message 6E on the dryer readout.
 I discovered this was fixed by jiggling the connectors to the microprocessor board.
 But finally, it died and didn’t come back to life, no matter how I harassed it.